icm7216/Ruby-path-changer/Readme.md

 # Setting

 Required setting before your use
-*   Please edit the target Ruby PATH in `rbp.bat`, before starting.
+*   Please edit the target Ruby PATH in `rp.bat`, before starting.
 You need to write all Ruby versions you want to switch.
 *   The Ruby path of the Windows environment variable should be set to the default Ruby path only.

 There is no function to register installed Ruby automatically.

-##  Setting items of `rb.bat` file
+##  Setting items of `rp.bat` file

 The required fields in the `rb.bat` file are shown below.
 Please edit the following 1, 2 and 3 items.